kipkir/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-function that fills the memory with a constant byte
+function that coies memory area